The Quranic command to follow the "millat" of Abraham

-"I have forsaken the 'millat' of people who do not believe in God, and with regard to the Hereafter, they are disbelievers."
+"I have left behind the creed of a people who do not believe in God, and with regard to the Hereafter, they are disbelievers."
 12:37

 These words, which were uttered by the prophet Joseph, speak of the "millat" of those who are atheists, they do not believe in God nor the Hereafter.
 Atheists do not have a religion and thus they do not follow any religious rituals and practises, but we are told in 12:37 that have a "millat" (which is atheism).
 This glorious verse gives us further evidence that the word "millat" as used in the Quran means creed and not the religious practises.

 Further evidence for the definition of the word “millat” can be found in the following Quranic words:

-“Neither the Yahood (Jews) nor the Nasara (Christians) will accept you until you follow their millat” 2:120
+“Neither the Jews, nor the Nazarenes will approve of you unless you follow their creed.”
+2:120

 We note that it is God who is speaking in 2:120, and as far as God is concerned the religion given to all people (Jews, Christians and Muslims) is one and the same, and God calls it Islam.
 This is confirmed in the fact that the only religion acceptable to God is Islam, and also in the verses which confirm that Abraham was Muslim and so where all the prophets.

 And since the religion given to all people is one and the same there would be no reason why the Jews or Christians would not be pleased with the religion which is followed by Muhammad or us today, this is assuming that the word “millat” in 2:120 means religion.